What is XChange?

 Join us at UTS Aerial Function Centre for a full day conference and networking

 Presentations and panels covering topics focused on digital transformation in the infrastructure sector and the importance of open standards.
-Session may include the following:
+Sessions include the following:

 Updates from Government infrastructure delivery agencies on current digital strategies and the application of open standards